 Incentives to improve biosecurity in trade

-Defra, working with the industry utilise this opportunity to increase public awareness of plant health and biosecurity risks to ensure that the general public understands their responsibility and drive cultural change.
+Defra, working with the industry utilise this opportunity to increase public awareness of plant health and biosecurity risks to ensure that the public understands their responsibility and drive cultural change.
+Ensuring that the UK’s plant health regulatory requirements are presented in a way that is accessible and user-friendly, (for the public and industry) would contribute to this outcome.